Module fiber

 Parameters: - function – the function to be associated with the fiber

-- function-arguments – what will be passed to function
+- function-arguments – arguments to be passed to the function

 Return: created fiber object